pi-hole/docs/docs/ftldns/compile.md

 cmake --build . -- -j $(nproc)
 ```

-Note that both ways are exactly equivalent and that you do not need `root` priviledges here.
+Note that both ways are exactly equivalent and that you do not need `root` privileges here.

 ## Install the new binary system-wide